learn-co-curriculum/spring-mod-2-security-introduction/README.md

 ## Why Security?

-So far, the APIs we have stood up so far are open to the entire world to access.
+So far, the APIs we have stood up are open to the entire world to access.
 That is, once we deploy the application on a system that is exposed to the internet, anyone with access to the internet would be able to access our service.
 This is desirable in some cases (many APIs are public by nature), but there are also a lot of scenarios in which we might want to control access our APIs.

 When we want to control access to our APIs, there are 2 fundamental ways in which this is achieved: